wansom/commercejs-vuejs-checkout/README.md

 />
 ```
 We attached a `handleBackToHome` function to set our cart navigation back to true.
 We have left the cart navigation UI
-detail out of this tutorial.
+details out of this tutorial.

 ## That's it!